Rose Bay, New South Wales: Educational facilities and history

 Public schools in the suburb are Rose Bay Secondary College (2004) and Rose Bay Public School (1891).
 Rose Bay Secondary College was formed by the amalgamation of Vaucluse High School and Dover Heights High School.
 Originally these schools were known as Vaucluse Boys High, Dover Heights Boys High and Dover Heights Girls High.
 The cost of improving the public school facilities at Rose Bay was linked to the sale of the campus at Vaucluse.
 Despite a surge in enrolments and an unmet demand for public high school places in the area, the Vaucluse campus was sold in February 2007 by the Government of New South Wales for $30M to become a seniors community development site.

 The Convent of the Sacred Heart overlooks the bay and can be seen from many vantage points around Sydney Harbour.
 The site was originally occupied by a house called Claremont, which was built in 1852.
 The convent incorporated this house when it was built in 1888.
 Designed by John Horbury Hunt, the new building was of five storeys in height and made of sandstone that was quarried at the site.
 It included a Gothic Revival Chapel and is regarded as one of Hunt's most successful creations.
 It now houses the Kincoppal-Rose Bay school for girls.
 The building has a Federal heritage listing.

 Transport

-The Rose Bay ferry wharf provides access to the Watsons Bay ferry services.
+Rose Bay ferry wharf is served by Watsons Bay ferry services.
 There are frequent Transdev John Holland buses to and from the centre of Sydney via Kings Cross as well as other points and out to Watsons Bay and the coast.
 Seaplane operators offer scenic flights over Sydney itself as well as a number of excursions along the coast as well as some scheduled services to Newcastle with aircraft operating out of the seaplane terminal near Rose Bay ferry terminal.